rahil1202/let-him-commit/Readme.md

 * The repository is private by default for safety.
 * This tool is **for education only**.
 Use responsibly.
-* Contributions, bug reports, or suggestions are welcome in the Git-Back tool repo.
+* Contributions, bug reports, or suggestions are welcome in the let-him-commit tool repo.

 ---